agile-students-fall2025/2-git-practice-EscoAl516/README.md

 > This article gave me a clear understanding of Agile benefits and challenges for engineering leaders.
 It presents a balanced view that goes beyond hype to highlight real-world tradeoffs.

 — Catalin Moldova

+## Comment by Alexander Escobar

+>I found the Forbes article on Agile methodology insightful because it highlights how flexibility and team empowerment can accelerate innovation.
+At the same time, I appreciated the reminder that without clear structure, Agile can easily create confusion and slow progress.
+- Author Alexander Escobar

 ## Git Practice Zuhair Khalid zk2284
 [Agile Methodology: Benefits And Challenges For Engineering Leaders](https://www.forbes.com/councils/forbestechcouncil/2023/07/19/agile-methodology-benefits-and-challenges-for-engineering-leaders/)